-(a) The ATR will examine the materials submitted at specific milestones for both decision and implementation documents including draft and final documents, supporting documents, and other supporting analyses to ensure the adequacy of the presented methods, assumptions, criteria, decision factors, applications, and explanations.

-(b) Policy compliance is explicitly within the scope of ATR.
+- (a) The ATR will examine the materials submitted to ensure the adequacy of the presented methods, assumptions, criteria, decision factors, applications, and explanations. - (b) Policy compliance is explicitly within the scope of ATR.
 The corporate intent is for ATR to identify and, through participation of the vertical team, resolve common policy concerns early and prior to HQUSACE policy compliance reviews.
 The scope, extent and type of subsequent HQUSACE policy compliance review comments may be considered a measure of the efficacy of the study and ATR efforts.

-c.
+e.
 Planning for ATR.

-(1) The ATR tasks and related resource, funding and schedule needs will be addressed in the Review Plan before the FCSA or Design Agreement is executed.
+- (1) The ATR tasks and related resource, funding and schedule needs will be addressed in the Review Plan before the FCSA or Design Agreement is executed.
 The ATR efforts should be integrated into the product development schedule to avoid and minimize impacts on the schedule as much as possible; and to avoid rework and delays that would likely occur if reviews are deferred to the end of the study.
-The ATR should be a relatively continuous process with reviews synchronized with the PDT's production of products and supporting analyses.

-(2) The PDT will coordinate the RP with the appropriate RMO to ensure that ATR activities are reasonably represented in the PMP, particularly the schedule and resource needs.
+Once a review is opened for comment (be it for one or more product components), a reasonable time should be established for both issue identification and issue resolution.
+Reviews shall not be left open for indefinite periods and all comments should be backchecked prior to closing a review.
+Unresolved comments involving disagreement between the ATR team and the PDT shall be closed with the notation that the comment has been elevated for resolution.
+Any such issues shall be explicitly listed on the ATR certification form prior to signature. - (2) The PDT will coordinate the RP with the appropriate RMO to ensure that ATR activities are reasonably represented in the PMP, particularly the schedule and resource needs.

-a.
+f.
 ATR Team.

-(1) The ATR team shall be established shortly after the PDT is established, and in the case of feasibility studies, after the FCSA is executed.
+- (1) The ATR team shall be established shortly after the PDT is established, and in the case of feasibility studies, after the FCSA is executed. - (2) The disciplines represented on the ATR team should mirror the significant disciplines involved in the accomplishment of the work. - (3) For decision documents involving hydrologic, hydraulic, and/or coastal related risk reduction measures, the ATR team will include a subject matter expert in multi-discipline flood risk analysis to ensure consistent and appropriate identification, analysis and written communication of risk and uncertainty.

-(2) The disciplines represented on the ATR team will reflect the significant disciplines involved in the accomplishment of the work.
-This is particularly important for planning efforts.
-Recognizing the key role of plan formulation, evaluation and selection in forming defensible decision documents, ATR teams must have capable plan formulation representation.
-These disciplines will typically include plan formulation, economics, environmental sciences, real estate, and engineering disciplines such as hydraulics and hydrology, design, geotechnical and cost estimating.
-Operations and other disciplines may be included when appropriate.

-a.
-ATR Timing
+g.
+ATR Timing.

-(1) Each application of ATR should build upon any and all prior cycles of review for the study.
+- (1) Each application of ATR should build upon any and all prior cycles of review for any product.
 Each ATR review iteration needs to only address incremental changes and additions to documents and analyses addressed in prior ATR reviews, unless the ATR team determines that certain subjects or aspects warrant revisiting due to other changes or a need to adequately understand a larger portion of the product or project.

-(2) The scheduling of ATR reviews should be presented as part of the Review Plan.
+The risk informed decision process outlined in this EC should help guide whether ATR should also be applied at different times in the project development process. - (2) The scheduling of ATR should be presented as part of the Review Plan.
 ATR will normally occur during key stages in the development of the particular work product and be discussed at milestone meetings, briefings, and IPRs.